mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * KeyPackage messages
 * GroupInfo messages
 * The unencrypted portion of a Welcome message
-* Any Proposal or Commit messages sent as MLSPlaintext messages
+* Any Proposal or Commit messages sent as PublicMessage messages
-* The unencrypted header fields in MLSCiphertext messages
+* The unencrypted header fields in PrivateMessage messages
-* The lengths of encrypted Welcome and MLSCiphertext messages
+* The lengths of encrypted Welcome and PrivateMessage messages

 The only mechanism MLS provides for confidentially distributing a group's ratchet tree to new members is to send it in a Welcome message as a